 Long-term treatment offers the space and time to achieve a range of treatment goals and create a comprehensive plan for continuing care after discharge.
 Here are some of the benefits of inpatient care for mental health that lasts 90 days or more.
 It’s important to note that many, but not all, of these benefits can be provided by long-term outpatient care.

-Separation from unhealthy environments: Young adults sometimes enter treatment after experiencing living situations that have triggered or exacerbated their mental health or co-occurring disorders.
+Young adults sometimes enter treatment after experiencing living situations that have triggered or exacerbated their mental health issues or co-occurring disorders.
 Removing themselves from negative influences and environments can be key in allowing them to make lasting positive change.

-A detailed aftercare plan: Long-term treatment allows psychiatrists, therapists, and counselors to develop an in-depth understanding of each client’s specific needs.
+Long-term treatment allows psychiatrists, therapists, and counselors to develop an in-depth understanding of each client’s mental health conditions and their specific needs.
 As a result, the treatment team is better equipped to create a customized after-care plan to help young adults continue their healing journey after being discharged from inpatient care.
 This typically includes a Partial Hospitalization Program, Intensive Outpatient Program, or another form of outpatient treatment.

 Long-Term Treatment Services at Newport Institute

 At Newport Institute, our clinical model of care nurtures the physical, psychological, and educational needs of young adults.
 Our residential inpatient care for mental health starts with in-depth assessments for our young adult clients, which inform highly individualized, multidisciplinary treatment plans designed by our mental health experts.